Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Confidential / NDA

-Deeper ISBP content, restricted protocol logic, Genesis-tier security material, and internals unsuitable for unrestricted circulation.
+Deeper ISBP content, restricted protocol logic, security-sensitive material, and internals unsuitable for unrestricted circulation.

 What is shown deliberately

-Enough architecture, evidence, runtime relevance, and integrity structure to make the brief professionally persuasive.
+Enough architecture, evidence, runtime relevance, and integrity structure to make the brief professionally reviewable.

 What is deliberately withheld

-The deeper internals that would satisfy curiosity but weaken confidentiality discipline.
+Deeper internals that may satisfy curiosity but weaken confidentiality discipline or responsible-review practice.
 Professional readers understand the difference.

 Evaluator warning

-The list below does not replace technical annexes, but it demonstrates that the page is tied to actual artifact lineage.
+The list below does not replace technical annexes, independent validation, or IP/security review.
+It shows that the page is tied to artifact lineage that can be inspected.

 ArtifactSize (bytes)SHA-256